South Carolina Asbestos Exposure in Shipyards

 The State of South Carolina ranks 22nd in the nation for most asbestos-related deaths.
 Over 800 state residents have died from either asbestosis or mesothelioma, both deadly diseases caused by exposure to asbestos.

 For centuries, South Carolina relied on the Atlantic coastline to host commercial and military shipyards.
-Since the mid-1930s, large vessels used asbestos insulation to protect from heat or fire.
+Since the mid-1930s, large vessels have used asbestos insulation to protect from heat or fire.
 Thousands of workers were exposed to asbestos, a toxic mineral mined, manufactured, and sold throughout the 1900s and used in a variety of applications.

 The carcinogen was a major industrial source throughout the entire state.
 For decades, exposure was a problem in power, mining, textile, and shipbuilding and ship repair industries.
 As vermiculite mining operations in Enoree, SC actively continue, workers are still being exposed to trace amounts of the mineral.